WolkenWelten - Voxel Sandbox Game

 Tested in latest Chrome/Firefox

-A lot is still planned for this game, but since those are still in not complete or guaranteed to be in later versions of the game I do not wanna spoiler those that much, you can look into the various textfiles in the repo though to see some ideas.
+A lot is still planned for this game, but since those are still not complete or guaranteed to be in later versions of the game I do not want to spoil those that much, you can look into the various text files in the repo though to see some ideas.
 Since this game is developed without a fixed plan let me tell you about some priorities I have for this game:

 Cooperation over Competition